AritroSaha10/ICS2O9-coursework/programming/assignments/create-task/README.md

 ![screenshot of project](screenshot.png)

 ## Copyright
-The task belong to the College Board.
+The task belongs to the College Board.
 The assignment work was made by me (the author of this repo).